turingschool/md_launch_curriculum/Mod2/Lessons/Week4/CRUDwithORM.md

 ## Delete

 We have tables and records in our database, we can access them from our application, and we can update data as needed.
 What if we no longer need a record in our database?
-For example, we've decided that we will no longer house plans in our kitchen.
+For example, we've decided that we will no longer keep plants in our kitchen.

 > How would you delete this room in your database using an SQL statement?